Andrew7441/git-practice/README.md

 - Practice creating branches and merging
 - Resolve conflicts safely
 - Experiment with rebase, amend, and squash
-- Use stash, reset, and reflog.
+- Use stash, reset, and reflog